ohbob/stealth-client-website-qwik/src/content/docs/ClearShopList.md

 ---

-# {title}

 Clears the content of Shop List (filled up with items from Vendor's shop list, when you write buy, or select Buy item in its context menu).
-The content of this list can be taken from script by [GetShopList](Api/GetShopList)) method.
+The content of this list can be taken from script by [GetShopList](../GetShopList)) method.

 Pascal